 - 3 other Grade 12 U/M courses

-The following three documents are mandatory for all applicants and must be directly submitted to the McEwen School of Architecture (scroll to Application and deadlines):
+The following three documents are mandatory for all applicants and must be directly submitted to the McEwen School of Architecture (scroll to Application and deadlines to learn more about the steps to follow to apply):

 The purpose of the portfolio is to demonstrate your creativity, skills and interests.
 All work presented in your portfolio must be your own.
 The portfolio is an essential part of the application; you will not be considered for admission unless you submit one.